foundry-rs/book/src/reference/cli/cast.md

                          [aliases: f]
   format-bytes32-string  Formats a string into bytes32 encoding [aliases:
                          --format-bytes32-string]
-  from-bin               Convert binary data into hex data [aliases: --from-bin,
-                         from-binx, fb]
+  format-units           Format a number from smallest unit to decimal with
-  from-fixed-point       Convert a fixed point number into an integer [aliases:
+                         arbitrary decimals [aliases: --format-units, fun] from-bin               Convert binary data into hex data [aliases: --from-bin, from-binx, fb] from-fixed-point       Convert a fixed point number into an integer [aliases: